IvanMurzak/Unity-Network-REST/README.md

 ```

 ## STEP 2: Create request
-Let's imagine the server by the Enpoint ``api/data`` returns the JSON.
+Let's imagine the server by the Endpoint ``api/data`` returns the JSON.

 <details>
     <summary>JSON body - response from a server</summary>